MoMS-MMSB/lipid_sorting/README.md

 Following generation of all of these files, you will be ready to run a production run.
 Depending on the system size, these can take considerable amounts of time to run, especially locally.
 Use of dedicated computing resources such as a cluster or supercomputer are desireable, however if they are inaccessible, consider sticking to smaller systems and shorter simulations.

 Once the production run has completed, you will need to run the analysis.
-Again, this can take considerable amounts of time - **for now, it runs on a single core; expect multiprocessing shortly**.
 The resulting files will be saved as a .csv, after which you can visualise these.
 All relevant modules can be found in /src/analysis_modules.py.

-process_trajectory.py is the example script used to run the analysis on one or several systems; here, showing the exact commands used to process the systems from the publication.
-Again, depending on the size of the systems, this can take a few hours.
+process_trajectories.py is the example script used to run the analysis on one or several systems; here, showing the exact commands used to process the systems from the publication.
 It is recommended to remove water from the .gro and trajectory files.

 ## Files
 example_results contain the results for the figures used in the publication.
 Likewise, Figures/ contains various renders of each system, as well as the tcl scripts used to generate these in vmd.